Tom Davies (rugby league): Hull Kingston Rovers

+On 9 October 2025, Davies played in Hull Kingston Rovers 2025 Super League Grand Final victory over Wigan.

 International career

 In July 2018 he was selected in the England Knights Performance squad.
 Later that year he was selected for the England Knights on their tour of Papua New Guinea.
 He played against Papua New Guinea at the Lae Football Stadium.
 Davies also played against PNG at the Oil Search National Football Stadium.

 On 25 June 2021 he made a try-scoring début for England in their 24-26 defeat to the Combined Nations All Stars, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.

 He scored his second try for England in the 10-30 win over France on 23 Oct 2021, staged in Perpignan.